Security by Design

 Design decisions

-The product should encourage controlled execution by default.
+The product encourages controlled execution by default.

 Prefer structure over free-form chaos